-If the applicant is rejected for housing, prompt written notification will be provided advising the applicant of the grounds for rejection via mail with the Applicant Notification Letter.
-If based on information received from a third party, contact information will be provided so the rejected applicant can investigage and challenge the adverse information.
+If the applicant is rejected for housing, prompt written notification will be provided advising the applicant of the grounds for rejection via mail (certified mail if USDA Rural Development financed) with the Applicant Notification Letter.
 Except in situations where the income exceeds the income limit, applicants have the right to appeal.

-Appeals should be made within ten (10) business days from the date of the denial notification letter, in writing to:
+Appeals should be made within ten (10) days in writing to:

-Attention: Annette Curtis Evergreen Construction Company 5711Six Forks Road, Suite 300 Raleigh, NC 27609 annette@eccmgt.com
+Evergreen Construction Company Attn: Annette Curtis 5711 Six Forks Road, Suite 300 Raleigh, NC 27609 annette@eccmgt.com

-If assistance is needed in putting the appeal in writing, please contact Annette Curtis as 919-848-2041, ext.
+If assistance is needed in putting the appeal in writing, please contact 919-848-2041, ext.
 204. Persons with disabilities have the right to request reasonable accommodations.
-If additional time is required to dispute the findings, the time may be extended an additional eight (8) business days.
+If additional time is required to dispute the findings, the time may be extended an additional ten (10) days.
 All appeals are considered on a case by case basis.
-Should the applicant show mitigating circumstances beyond their control resulted in the denial then the application decision may be changed to approval.
+Should the applicant show mitigating circumstances beyond their control resulted in the denial then the application decision may be changed for approval.
 Circumstances may include but are not limited to financial hardships related to a medical issue or a temporary loss of job where the applicant can show steps made to remedy the situation.
 All appeal decisions will be submitted to the applicant in writing with explanations of the decision made.